SamuelGodwin/buylowsellhigh-treasurehunt-circularbuffer/README.md

 - A string ID
 - The time at which they become available: an integral number of seconds past the hour

-In Item.h, make a class Item that contains these as private member variables.
+In Item.h is a class Item that contains these as private member variables.

-Give the class an appropriate constructor that initialises these four variables to the arguments passed to the constructor (passed in the above order).

-Implement an `operator<<` function for printing out Item objects, so that the following code will work:
+The `operator<<` function in Item.h is for printing out Item objects, so that the following code will work:

 `Item strand(51.5115, -0.116, "StrandCampus", 600);`
 `cout << strand << endl;`